From Silence to Scientific Curiosity: Subhastryan’s Journey

 What does it take for a child with visual impairment to truly experience science?

 For sighted students, science is taught through diagrams, charts, and demonstrations.
-But for a child who cannot rely on sight, learning must be different.
-It must be accessible, inclusive, and experiential—using sound, touch, and movement to bring concepts to life.
+But for a child who cannot rely on sight, learning must be accessible, inclusive, and experiential – using sound, touch, and movement to bring concepts to life.

 At the Light House for the Blind school in Malda, the institution has always been deeply committed to its students.
 Yet, opportunities to explore subjects like science and mathematics were limited.